pkucnc/qemu_blog/pci.md

 ---
 layout: default
-title: 05 Add PCIe Root Complex
+title: 10.2 PCIe controller emulation
 ---

 # A deep dive into QEMU: PCIe, the master side